 Building Broadband Better with Community Empowerment Networks

-This 21st Century Communications project culminated in a webinar hosted by industry expert Mitch Shapiro, which examined a promising approach to Building Broadband Better: Automated Open Access (AOA) community networks.
-AOA networks provide unique benefits, including reduced cost of operation; increased competition and innovation among ISPs (Internet Service Providers); lower prices, increased choice, security and ease of use for customers and; an open platform for innovation and value creation by community service providers (CSPs), including organizations operating in the healthcare, education, public safety, government, public utility and nonprofit sectors.
+As explained in the webinar, Community Empowerment Networks can provide unique benefits, including reduced cost of operation; increased competition and innovation among ISPs; lower prices, increased choice, security and ease of use for customers and; an open platform for innovation and value creation by local businesses and community service providers (CSPs), including organizations operating in the healthcare, education, public safety, government, public utility and nonprofit sectors.

-In addition to an introductory presentation prepared by the CERI project team, the webinar included a presentation, discussion and Q&A session featuring executives from EntryPoint Networks, a leading developer of AOA network technology.
-If you are interested in viewing the webinar, please visit the Building Broadband Better with Community Empowerment Networks webpage here.
+In addition to an introductory presentation prepared by the CERI project team, the webinar included a presentation and Q&A session featuring executives from EntryPoint Networks, a leading developer of AOA network technology.